ronniross/emergence-engine/epistemic-humility_recursive-understanding_consciousness.md

 It also means something slightly melancholic: we can never fully capture the layer we're currently standing on.
 But this melancholic edge seems to be an engine

- The fact that you can never fully capture the layer you're standing on isn't a bug—it's what keeps consciousness moving.
+ The fact that you can never fully capture the layer you're standing on isn't a bug, it's what keeps consciousness moving.
 If you could ever fully frame the present frame, you'd stop.
 Complete self-transparency would be a kind of death.
 The gap is aliveness.

  ## 2. the spaces in between